BestSemper/senior-research-project/README.md

 # Model Testing
-To test the model, either use the demo server by running `server/app.py` (recommended) or run `training/test_model.py` or.
+To test the model, either use the demo server by running `server/app.py` (recommended) or run `training/test_model.py`.
 Make sure to go into the directory before running the Python files:

 ```sh
 cd server